chavhan/randomforests/readme.txt

 objective:-
 (1) company dataset - A cloth manufacturing company is interested to know about the segment or attributes causes high sale.
-(2) Fraud dataset - Use decision trees to prepare a model on fraud data, treating those who have taxable_income <= 30000 as "Risky" and others are "Good"
+(2) Fraud dataset - Use random forests to prepare a model on fraud data, treating those who have taxable_income <= 30000 as "Risky" and others are "Good"
-(3) iris dataset- Build a random forest for the ‘iris’ data.
+(3) iris dataset- Build a random forest for the â€˜irisâ€™ data.

 Note :- I have added some png files which are the different graphs on both the datasets for EDA and result observation purpose.
 Also added the snapshot dataset.